BMD Lead Cybersecurity Engineer

 - Mastery of fundamental principles, MDA and DoD policy, and NIST guidance on Cybersecurity, Cyber Resilience, Cyber Risk Management, System Hardening, and Vulnerability Assessment.

 - Experience defining and applying cybersecurity principles to complex systems.

 - Excellent communication skills (verbal, written, and presentation).

-- Highly motivated, enthusiastic team leader with the ability to independently plan, problem solve, motivate, and guide diverse staff teams to produce positive results for highly challenging sponsor needs.
+- Leadership abilities to independently plan, problem solve, motivate, and guide diverse staff teams to produce positive results for highly challenging sponsor needs.